git/git.github.io/rev_news/drafts/edition-26.md

 implementation.

-About that Jeff King, alias Peff, wrote that, when building with NO_OPENSSL, `git imap-send` uses the curl imap implementation instead of our custom imap implementation that can optionally use OpenSSL.
+About that Jeff King, alias Peff, wrote that, when building with NO_OPENSSL, `git imap-send` uses the curl IMAP implementation instead of our custom IMAP implementation that can optionally use OpenSSL.
 Curl itself may be compiled to use either OpenSSL or GnuTLS.

 <!---